tpoliveira-mariana/unbabel-challenge/README.md

 Unsurprisingly, `moving_average()` computes the moving average for the `duration` field of the events received as input.
 I am considering that whenever no events were registered in a window, the `average_delivery_time` for the corresponding minute is `0`.

-In addition, the moving average is always computed up to the minute of the last event, even if a window size that is greater than time range of the events received is provided.
+In addition, the moving average is always computed for the interval `[minT-1, maxT]`, even if a window size that is greater than the time range of the events received is provided.
+Here `minT` and `maxT` are the `timestamp` for the oldest and newest events respectively (after being processed in step 2, as mentioned above).

 Finaly, the list with the resulting datapoints is written to the file `average_delivery_time.json`.

+# Build

+To build the CLI application run one of the following commands:

+	pip install --editable .

+	python -m pip install --editable .

+To ensure the command succeeded, verify the creation of the directory `./maverage.egg-info/`.

+# Run

+To run the `maverage` CLI application with the input file `./events/events.json` with a window size of `10`, run the command as follows:

+	maverage --input_file event/events.json --window_size 10

+# Test